HappySeaFox/sail/EXAMPLES.md

 sail::image_reader reader;
 sail::image image;

-// read() reads the image and outputs pixels in the BPP32-RGBA pixel format.
+// read() reads the image and outputs pixels in the BPP32-RGBA pixel format by default.
+// When SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, it outputs BPP32-BGRA pixels.
 //
 SAIL_TRY(reader.read(path, &image));